armory/minnaker/guides/first-pipeline-jenkins.md

 * Replace the `hello-world/nginx` with the reference from your passed-in artifact
 * Deploy the hydrated manifest

-## Put a Kubernetes Manifest in GitHub
+## Put the Kubernetes Manifest in GitHub

 Go into Spinnaker to your pipeline, and grab the Kubernetes manifest